 When any endgame condition is reached, players add up the total gold value of all treasure on their home islands and in their forts.
+If there are more than two players, the players also add the gold value of treasure on their ships.
 Treasure on a ship that is wrecked or lost in a fog bank does not count for any player.
 The player with the highest gold value wins.
-If there is a tie, mutually agreed upon tiebreakers include gold on remaining ships, total masts standing, or most remaining points in play.
-(OR the player with the most remaining units in play is the winner.
-A "unit" is defined as any game piece that can be directly given at least one of the four primary actions (move, shoot, repair, or explore).
-This includes ships, sea creatures, flotillas, forts, and crew with the Marine keyword, but does not include events, equipment, treasure, or non-Marine crew.)
+If there is a tie, the player with the most remaining units in play is the winner.